 - Check the rules at least on a yearly basis to see if anything has changed.
 Also, even though a business may not have a permit, there is still paperwork it is required to keep.
 Make sure you know where this paperwork is kept so you can produce it if asked.

-COVID-19: Beginning September 9, the Utah Department of Environmental Quality is reopening offices with Low Level (Yellow) Restrictions.
+COVID-19: Offices of the Utah Department of Environmental Quality are open.
 In an effort to reduce the spread of COVID-19, we are limiting person-to-person contact.
 Please contact DEQ here to conduct business.